Collocations for vanish - verb

 Many of these old cinemas have now vanished altogether.

-country inns of a type that has now all but vanished
+a way of life that has now all but vanished

-country inns of a type that has now all but vanished
+a way of life that has now all but vanished

 long since